Indie-Creator-Community/side-project-starter-kit/README.md

    ```js
    DISCORD_CLIENT_ID= 'ENTER YOUR CLIENT ID';
    ```

+   4.1 (Optional) Generate local Database
+   In order to generate a local database run the following statement:
+      ```
+      pnpm db:docker:startup
+      ```
+   It is required to modify `DATABASE_URL` variable at .env.* file to target the local database If you want to shut down the database please execute the following statement
+      ```
+      pnpm db:docker:shutdown
+      ```

 5. This project uses an .env file depending on the environment in which the app is running.

    `local: .env.local`